cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 ## Disclaimer

 This roadmap does not represent any commitment, promise or obligation to deliver any feature or any feature on a particular date.
-The main goal is to give the community the team high level development plan, so please do not rely on this roadmap to make any internal decision.
+The main goal is to show the community the team's high level development plan, so please do not rely on this roadmap to make any internal decision.